Buying a Violin Checklist or How to Buy a Violin: Beginners Guide

 1. Corilon

-This is an online shop ideal if you plan to spend $1000 or more.
-They sell very nice, quality violins, including antiques.
-I have bought two violins there, and I’m very happy with the quality.
+This is a website that I would recommend if you plan to spend more than $1000.
+They sell quality merchandise including violins, and I have bought two from them and am very happy with the results.

 2. Thomann

 Every musician knows Thomann!
-At least in Europe.
-The store has great variety, ships worldwide, and provides amazing customer service.
-Comparing products can be your best friend.
+They make great products, ship worldwide, and provide amazing customer service.
+Comparing prices can be your best friend because you’ll save a ton of time on your shopping.

 3. Fiddlershop